mindsdb/mindsdb/README.md

 FROM data_source.amazon_reviews_job AS input
 JOIN sentiment_classifier AS output;

 -- Step 4.
-Automate this workflow to accomodate real-time and dynamic data CREATE DATABASE data_destination
+Automate this workflow to accommodate real-time and dynamic data CREATE DATABASE data_destination
 WITH ENGINE = "engine-name",      -- choose the data source you want to connect to save AI output PARAMETERS = {                    -- list of available data sources: https://docs.mindsdb.com/integrations/data-overview